spetrovi/spevnik/README.md

 * -n, --name
 Name of the songbook

+* -n, --name
+Display only songs that contain these keywords in metadata section of JSON.
+Either single keyword or multiple separated by colon.

 ## Song formating
 Songs are stored as jsons.
 One json contains one dictionary with these keywords:
 * sloha